openharmony/arkui_ace_engine/frameworks/bridge/declarative_frontend/state_mgmt/README.md

 The output is one JS file:
 `./distRelease/stateMgmt.js`

+For profiler build.
+See StateMgmt Profiler.
+`npm run build_profile`

+The output is one JS file:
+`./distProfile/stateMgmt.js`

 The difference between debug build and release build is the removal of all `stateMgmtConsole.log`/`.debug`/`.info` statements from the release version JS output code.

-## Unit tests for state mgmt using node.js / npm

-Unit tests run with Node.js on Ubuntu shell independent of the native ArkUI framework.

-Before first run:
-`npm install`

-To compile the entire project and unit tests, and to run all tests `npm test`

-The output is one JS file:
-`./distTest/stateMgmt_test.js`

-The results are written to console.
-Successful run ends with the message `Passed all XX cases, YYY test asertions.`.
+NOTE: After compiling with npm run X command.
+You need to copy stateMgmt.js from output folder to ../engine/.
+Then build the device SW again.
+Output folder is on of following (dist, distRelease or distProfile).

 ## File Organising into Directories